Credit card limit calculator

 If you already have a credit card and want to increase your credit limit, you can usually submit a request online.
 Your bank or provider will assess your request based on its lending criteria.
 To help increase your chances of approval, here are some steps you can take before you request a credit limit increase:

 • Establish creditworthiness.
 If you can prove that you’re a reliable borrower, there’s a good chance that the lender in question would approve your credit limit request.
-Make timely repayments and try to pay off as much as your balance as possible each month.
+Make timely repayments and try to pay off your balance each month.

 • Use your card regularly.
-Making purchases with your credit card and repaying them on time helps show that you're managing your card responsibly, which lenders may consider when assessing your request for a limit increase.
+Making purchases with your credit card and repaying them on time helps show that you're managing your card responsibly.

 • Be patient.
 If you've just got a new credit card, wait at least 6 months before you consider applying for a credit limit increase.
 This helps you build a relationship with the provider.
 And if you make all your repayments on time, it can even improve your credit score.